kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: February 1st, 2017

+**Today's Progress**: Started React todo app using the Net Ninja tutorials on Youtube.
+Set up my first React project using webpack and made my frist component

+**Thoughts:** Really interesting learning more about webpack and can see how the basic's of react work now too.
+Need to get more sleep it was really hard to concentrate

+--

 ### Day 5: January 31st, 2017

 **Today's Progress**: Back on the node chat bot today with MS bot fraemwork.
 I tested it on someone else and it failed misrably, starting all over again :)